HannahBBell/mark-react-proj--tv-shows/README.md

 In all cases, you will be working with an array of objects, each of which represents an episode of a TV show.

+### What does it look like?

-Here's an excerpt showing an example of one such episode from the list:
+Here's an excerpt of [this file](https://api.tvmaze.com/shows/82/episodes) showing an example of one such episode from the list.

 ```js
 {